Oral thrush is an infection in the mouth caused by a yeast germ called Candida. It is not usually serious and can generally be cleared with treatment.

 - See a dentist if the dentures do not fit well.

 - If you take medication which causes a dry mouth - take frequent sips of water.
-See separate leaflet called Dry Mouth for more details.
+See the separate leaflet called Dry Mouth for more details.

 - Tips to prevent oral thrush in babies are included in the separate leaflet called Oral Thrush in Babies.